8 DAYS/7 NIGHTS/UP TO 18 GUESTSALNWICK, LINCOLN, DURHAM, YORK, WHITBY, CHATSWORTH, CAMBRIDGE • UP TO 16 GUESTS

 Capturing hearts and minds of writers and artists for centuries, it’s our turn to discover the dramatic Ripley Castle – an iconic country house.
 To complete a day of historic sightseeing, we end at the stunning Peak District.
 Accommodation: (Rutland Arms Hotel)(B)

-Driving through the Peak District, with some of England’s finest scenery rippling outaround us, is a real joy.
+Driving through the Peak District with some of England’s finest scenery rippling out around us is a real joy.
 We stretch our legs on a morning stroll at Chatsworth House, infused with Elizabethan history and contemporary culture.
-See the stunning architecture said to have inspired Jane Austen and the rooms that featured in the film Pride and Pejudice.
-Afterwards we head to Blue John Cavern, a series of caves in the Peak District, before returning to our hotel later on.
+See the stunning architecture said to have inspired Jane Austen and the rooms that featured in the film, Pride and Prejudice.
+We also visit the world famous Blue John Cavern, a series of caves in the Peak District, before returning to our hotel later on.
 Accommodation: (Rutland Arms Hotel) (B,D)

 Admire the beautiful 'Backs' of Cambridge University, spotting world-famous buildings such as The Wren Library and the Bridge of Sighs, as we drift along the River Cam on a traditional punt (boat).
 Your afternoon in the city is all yours until we meet again for our final evening dinner.
 Step inside colleges and chapels, museums and galleries.
-(B, D)
+Accommodation: (Anstey Hall Hotel) (B, D)

 There’s time for one more behind-the-scenes tour so we delve into England’s sporting heritage at Newmarket National Stud.
 At this working thoroughbred stud farm we may see stallions in the paddocks and, occasionally, foals in the nursery.
-We’ll see in the end of our tour at Lavenham, a medieval village in rural Suffolk where streets of timber-framed buildings have us feeling as though we’ve stepped back in time.
+We’ll see in the end of our tour in London, where we say farewell..
 (B)